Thoemi09/simplemc/doc/documentation.md

 ## Numerics library

-@ref simplemc-numeric contains some basic tools and functionality useful in many numerical and physics related simulations:
+@ref simplemc-numeric contains some basic tools and functionality useful in many numerical and physics related simulations.

-- @ref simplemc::bravais_lattice defines all the Bravais lattice types and functions to easily construct them.
-- @ref simplemc::cubic_spline_interpolation takes a grid and function values as input and performs cubic spline interpolation.
+It provides

-- @ref simplemc::linear_interpolation and @ref simplemc::linear_interpolation_nd performs linear interpolation in 1- and N-dimensional
+- Various @ref simplemc-numeric-lattices in 1D, 2D and 3D.
-space, respectively.
-- @ref simplemc::polynomial_interpolation and @ref simplemc::polynomial_interpolation_nd performs polynomial interpolation to an arbitrary order in 1- and N-dimensional space, respectively.
+- @ref simplemc-numeric-interpolation to perform linear and polynomial interpolation of arbitrary order (in N-dimensions) as well as cubic spline interpolation (only in 1D).
-- Numerical quadrature can be done with @ref simplemc::trapezs_quadrature and @ref simplemc::simpson_quadrature.
-- Various orthogonal polynomials are implemented and can be used in general Fourier series:
-  - @ref simplemc::legendre_polynomial
-  - @ref simplemc::chebyshev_polynomial_first and @ref simplemc::chebyshev_polynomial_second
-  - @ref simplemc::hermite_polynomial
+- General @ref simplemc-numeric-utils that include the Eigen library.
-  - @ref simplemc::laguerre_polynomial
+- @ref simplemc-numeric-quadrature to do basic numerical integration in 1D.
-  - @ref simplemc::cosine and @ref simpelmc::sine
+- Some @ref simplemc-numeric-functions (orthogonal polynomials), like Legendre polynomials or Chebyshev polynomials, that are especially useful for general Fourier series.

 ## Accumulator library